gmadridsports/app-natacion/README.md

 A helper app for the [Gmadrid Natación](https://www.gmadridsports.com/club-de-natacion-madrid/) swimming section club.
 This is a mono-repo, containing both the frontend and the backend.
+A [BOT](https://github.com/gmadridsports/gmadrid-bot) helps with the notice board and trainings, by automatically checking the whatsapp official channel and the trainings' files and copying them into the DB.

 The backend is based on [supabase](https://supabase.io/), a firebase-like service, but open source and self-hostable.